-0 PO1 Develop an understanding of the theoretical foundations and the limits of computing.
+- 0 PO1 Develop an understanding of the theoretical foundations and the limits of computing.
 PO2 Apply existing models, techniques, algorithms, data structures, etc. for efficiently solving problems.
 PO3 Design, develop and evaluate new computer based systems for novel applications which meet the desired needs of industry and society.
 PO4 Develop understanding and insight of advanced computing techniques and use of advanced tools.
 PO5 Explore ideas and undertake original research at the cutting edge of computer science and its related areas.
 PO6 Function effectively as an individual or as a part of a multi-disciplinary team to accomplish defined goals.
 PO9 Communicate effectively in a technically sound manner with a wide range of audience.
 PO10 Continue to learn independently and engage in life-long learning.

-0 · · , , 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2 PSO3

 CO1 3 2 2 2 1 1 2 1 1 1

 CO2 3 3 3 2 1 1 2 3 1 1

 CO3 2 3 3 1 1 2 1 2 1 1

 CO4 1 3 3 3 1 3 1 3 2 2

 CO5 1 3 3 3 2 3 1 1 2 1 2

-Туре Code Advanced Cloud Computing L-T-P Credits Marks PE 18MS2T21 Auvanceu Ciouu Computing 3-0-0 3 100 Objecti ves The objective of this course is to learn advanced con enable transformation, business development, and the users of Information Technology. cepts of Cl agility in a loud Comp an organiz outing to ation for
+Туре Code Advanced Machine Learning L-T-P Credits Marks PE 18MS2T12 Auvanceu Machine Leanning 3-0-0 3 100 Objecti ves The objective of this course is to learn patterns an d informa ation from data by

-֥ Pre-Requisites Knowledge of computer networking and Internet Technology is required.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.
+0.0000000 designing and analyzing various advanced machine learning algorithms and techniques with a modern outlook focusing on recent advances.
+Pre-Requisites Knowledge of Engineering Optimization and Matrix Theory are required.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required, planned to be interactive with focus on problem solving activities.

-T eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term 10(a) 05 05 05 25 60 100
+T eacher's Assessme nt Written A Total

+Quiz Surprise Test(s) Assignment(s) Mid-Term 10(a)

+05 05 05 25 60 100